Rajabbaloch80/RAJAB_SMD/README.md

 - **DISCLAIMER:** THIS BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
-PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING.
+PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING 💎 RAJAB_SMD 💎.

 ---